Fusarium TR4 in banana: a soil and sanitation management overview

 Published evidence

-Research from South China Agricultural University has documented suppressive soils in banana-growing regions of Guangdong and Hainan.
+Research from South China Agricultural University has documented disease-suppressive soils in banana-growing regions of Guangdong and Hainan.
 Key findings:

-- Suppressive soils had 2–3x higher microbial biomass carbon than conducive soils.
+- Suppressive soils had 2 to 3x higher microbial biomass carbon than conducive soils.

 - Suppressive soils had higher fungal:bacterial ratios driven by non-pathogenic Fusarium species and Trichoderma.